parport0/parport0.github.io/sdram.md

 			// Wait for t_RC - t_RCD or for the CAS latency.
 			// In our case the CAS latency is longer because of
 			// how slow the clock is.
-			// Writing could be done faster, but it is simplier
+			// Writing could be done faster, but it is simpler
 			// to have one state handle reading and writing. if (pause_counter == 3) begin
 				state <= 4;